 Christmas-Connect with the Home by sponsoring a child’s wish list, organizing a giving tree, providing items from our campus wish list, or giving financially to support the Home.

-To talk with us more about this opportunity, please email Sharada Abraham, our volunteer coordinator, at email@example.com.
+To talk with us more about this opportunity, please contact Katy Motsinger, our Community Resource Director (email@example.com, 803-372-6841).

-Host a party and encourage your guests to bring gift cards or financial contributions for our agency.
+Host a party and encourage your guests to bring items from our needs list or financial contributions for our agency.
 The Children’s Attention Home cares for children who vary in age, gender, and size.
 We cannot predict when children will enter or exit our care, and it is difficult to always have exactly what a child will need upon arrival.
-Gift cards allow us to purchase clothing, shoes, and other special items to ensure that each child receives something personal.
-We accept gift cards from any stores, but gift cards to Walmart, Target, Belk, and Kohl’s are most useful.
+Financial contributions gives the Home the flexibility to purchase the exacts resources every child needs, and our needs list is updated regularly with our current needs.

-Gift cards can be mailed to the following address:
+Financial gifts can be made online (indicate reason for giving in comment box) or mailed to the following address: